 I included a photo below that the Seattle Symphony & Opera Players' Organization (i.e., the musician's union) took in solidarity with Cara Kizer.
 The day after it was posted on Seattle Symphony's social media, I tried to share it to the Seattle Symphony Slack Channel (an app that administration uses to communicate with everyone) to thank anyone who made this photo possible and how meaningful it was.

-The VP of Marketing, Christy Wood, went to my HR manager (Daniel Ecklor) and had him delete my thank you note and photo.
+The VP of Marketing, Christy Wood, went to my HR manager, Daniel Ecklor, and had him delete my thank you note and photo.
 She stopped by my desk and informed me that the musicians were taking a risk by posing in that photo with Cara.
-She said that the photo would have not gotten published if it were not for the musicians' union pushing for it.
+She said that the photo would have never been published if it were not for the musicians' union pushing for it.

-She said our CEO is conservative and that she didn't want to cause a stir among the staff, because not everyone knows about the article about Cara and the NY Phil, and it could be troubling to them.
-She made it very clear that the photo represented the musicians' union support of Cara Kizer, but NOT managements, the board, or CEOs support.
+She said our CEO, Krishna, is very conservative and that she didn't want to cause a stir among the staff, because not everyone knows about the article about Cara and the NY Phil, and it could be troubling to them.
+She made it very clear that the photo represented the musicians' union support of Cara Kizer, but not managements, the board, or CEOs support.
+Also this is a good example of how Christy Wood overmoniters and intimidates staff from ever speaking out about anything.
 See photo below.

 With all of this said, this entire experience has been nothing short of draining.

 In the months since, I've been focused on receiving PTSD counseling, starting my classical music journal (Harpsichords & Hot Sauce), and launching the “Courage Over Silence” defense fundraising campaign which have helped me feel a sense of purpose again, and to feel like I can overcome what happened.
-“Courage Over Silence” has raised over 5K in only a week, and several musicians have reached out to me with their stories, thanks, and support.
+“Courage Over Silence” raised over 5K in it's first week, and now over 10.8K.
+Several musicians have reached out to me with their stories, thanks, and support.

-When one person speaks up, it allows others to come forward without fear too.
+When one person finds the courage to speak up, it allows others to come forward without fear too.

 Again, I fully understand why the Seattle Symphony disciplined me for being a huge liability risk.
 I understand that the People & Culture/HR team (Paul Johnson and Daniel Ecklor) and President & CEO (Krishna Thiagarajan) were just doing their legal responsibility of protecting the company and following protocol.